Fast Convergence of $\Phi$-Divergence Along the Unadjusted Langevin Algorithm and Proximal Sampler: Convergence Along ULA

 Denoting $F_{\#}\mu * \N(0, tI) = \mu_t$ and $F_{\#}\nu^{\eta} * \N(0, tI) = \nu_t$, we want to bound

-As convolving with a Gaussian can be viewed as the solution to the heat equation, this quantity can be bounded as a consequence of Lemma~\ref{lem:SimultaneousSDE} (for an appropriate SDE, i.e. for~\eqref{eq:GeneralSDE} with $b_t = 0$ and $c = \frac{1}{2}$) under the assumption that $\nu_t$ satisfies a $\Phi$-Sobolev inequality for $t \in [0, 2\eta]$.
-The final expression obtained in independent of $\mu$, and therefore this provides a bound on $\varepsilon_{\sfD_{\Phi}}(\bP, \nu^{\eta})$.
+As convolving with a Gaussian can be viewed as the solution to the heat equation, this quantity can be bounded as a consequence of Lemma~\ref{lem:SimultaneousSDE} (for the Brownian motion SDE, i.e., for~\eqref{eq:GeneralSDE} with $b_t = 0$ and $c = \frac{1}{2}$) under the assumption that $\nu_t$ satisfies a $\Phi$-Sobolev inequality for $t \in [0, 2\eta]$.
+The final expression obtained is independent of $\mu$, and therefore this provides a bound on $\varepsilon_{\sfD_{\Phi}}(\bP, \nu^{\eta})$.

 This is the outline we follow and the assumptions stated in Theorem~\ref{thm:ULA_PhiMixing} are to ensure that the assumptions mentioned in the proof sketch go through.